 French and swimming are introduced from Reception onwards and music is taught by music specialists from the earliest stage so it is no surprise that music is an integral part of School life with many children playing at least one instrument and musical productions featuring prominently in our termly calendar of events.

 In Years 1 and 2, children are taught English, Maths and Phonics as discrete subjects.
 The core subjects of Science and Computing, as well as the foundation subjects of Geography, History, Music, D and T and Art are incorporated into Cornerstones.

-The Cornerstones curriculum follows a specific topic each half term which may have a particular subject focus (for example ‘Turrets and Tiaras’ focuses on History).
-Within each topic, however, there are opportunities to extend learning in all subject areas; an exciting example of this is Year 1’s science experiment to determine which objects are best to drop from castle walls onto invaders!
+The Cornerstones curriculum follows a specific topic each half term which may have a particular subject focus (for example ‘Turrets, Towers and Tunnels’ focuses on History).
+Within each topic, however, there are opportunities to extend learning in all subject areas; an exciting example of this is Year 2’s science experiment to determine which objects are best to drop from castle walls onto invaders!
 R.E. and PSCHE are taught separately, to ensure a well-rounded and sensitive delivery of these key subjects.

 This phase of education is called Key Stage 1 and the children are formally assessed at the end of Year 2 with their levels of attainment reported to parents.